dcbaker/cython/docs/src/userguide/language_basics.rst

     Historically the ``include`` statement was used for sharing declarations.
     Use :ref:`sharing-declarations` instead.

-A Cython source file can include material from other files using the include statement, for example,::
+A Cython0 source file can include material from other files using the include statement, for example,::

     include "spamstuff.pxi"